hubertguillemain/ExtTools-Checklists/README.md

   - Make sure the apppool has sufficient privileges on the folder.

 3. Configure the config/config.js file for field mappings
 - Make sure to choose fields which do not have random data in it.
-The plugin expects to find either it's own json data structure, or null
+- The plugin expects to find either it's own json data structure, or null
+- You should probably choose a non-indexed field for the JSON data
+- You should probably also add the configured fields to the list of Copy2Exception

 4. In the Admin Tool, configure this external tool
   - Access mode: NewsBoard / Template / Section